External Grant Information

 This resource searches more than 60 databases and 2,200 selected websites from 15 federal agencies, offering 200 million pages of U.S. government science information including research and development results.

 All proposals for external funding must be routed through both the IU Southeast Dean for Research and the IU-Bloomington Office of Research Administration.
 The following external grant and contract timetable outlines the proposal process and minimum amount of time required to ensure that your proposal is postmarked or received on or before the due date.
 Please remember that at each step of the approval process the person whose signature you need must have time to read the proposal, may have limited availability, or may be unavailable.
 Leaving extra time for the routing process is therefore strongly recommended.

 The IU Office of Research Administration (ORA) website provides extensive information on grant preparation, submission, and administration.
 Links to information on how to prepare a budget can be found on the Create a Budget page of the ORA website, and a Proposal Writing Short Course can be found here.
 You may also contact Jean Borger, Grants Coordinator, for assistance at email@example.com.Once you have prepared a draft budget, you will work with the Office of Research Administration to finalize it before submitting your entire grant application.
 To start this process, submit your budget, budget narrative, and the guidelines or RFP for the grant you seek directly to firstname.lastname@example.org.
 Please see the External Grant and Contract Timetable for further information.

 Immediately after receiving notification of a grant award, the Principal Investigator or Project Director must contact the IU Southeast Office of the Bursar and make an appointment to establish procedures for grant account management.
 After an award is accepted by the University, it is forwarded to Contract and Grant Administration, where an account is established and administered.
-General information about grant acceptance and administration can be found on the Award Acceptance and Administration Page of the ORA website.
+General information about grant acceptance and administration can be found on the Awards and Agreements and Award Management pages of the ORA website.